CabraKill/generateApkFromAppBundle/README.md

 * Run **generate_apk** from command line or **generate_apk.bat** from bash

 ## Why 💡:
-In cases where both appbundle and apk are desired, this comand may be useful.
+In cases where both appbundle and apk are desired, this PLI may be usefull.

 Or even when, for some reason like mine, the apk **APK** can't be directly generated from **flutter build apk**.